 Who Are We?

 Jazz Road is led by South Arts in partnership with the five other U.S. Regional Arts Organizations (Arts Midwest, Mid-America Arts Alliance, Mid Atlantic Arts, New England Foundation for the Arts, and Western Arts Alliance/Western States Arts Federation.
 Regional Arts Organizations represent geographical groupings of states who partner with the National Endowment for the Arts, State Arts Agencies, and others to develop and deliver programs, services, and products that support and advance the arts.
 Jazz Road represents the first long-term formal collaboration including all six RAOs.
-This program is funded by the Doris Duke Charitable Foundation with additional support from The Andrew W. Mellon Foundation.
+This program is funded by the Doris Duke Charitable Foundation with additional support from the Mellon Foundation.

 Please contact the following Regional Arts Organization representative with any questions related to your application for Jazz Road Creative Residencies or Jazz Road Tours:

 Arts Midwest (serving artists from Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin)